Medical Writing after BDS: A Career Guide

 • Marketing materials to promote products and equipment

-Different Types of Medical Writing
+Types of Medical Writing in the Medical Field

-• Regulatory writing: New drug applications, clinical study protocols, clinical trial data, regulatory submissions required by regulatory agencies
+• Regulatory writing: New drug applications, clinical study protocols, clinical trial data, and regulatory submissions required by regulatory agencies

 • Medical research writing: Articles, abstracts, manuscripts, research papers, clinical reports, informed consent forms